lennyleadership/spiritual_notes/content.en/docs/91_Apologetics/08_sin_three_tenses.md

 This salvation is "the result of the "ransom" paid by Christ that saved us via his "precious blood" as the "sinless, spotless Lamb of God" (1 Peter 1:18-19), who also is yet to be "revealed," bringing our final "gracious salvation" (1 Peter 1:13).

-When Christ is revealed on the last day (1 Peter 1:13-note), our eternal salvation will also be made visible to all.

-When Christ is revealed on the last day (1 Peter 1:13-note), our eternal salvation will also be made visible to all.
+When Christ is revealed on the last day (1 Peter 1:13), our eternal salvation will also be made visible to all.
 The "last day" is the eschaton—the final events inaugurated by Jesus' return and final judgment (cf. Rev 19-20).

 The "great expectation" is faith in the certainly that our final "inheritance" and "salvation" are a secure promise awaiting us.